smtp2go-oss/smtp2go-ruby/README.md

     $ export SMTP2GO_API_KEY="<your_API_key>"

-Then sending mail is as simple as:
+Then sending email is as simple as:

     require 'smtp2go'